 - Have completed no more than 30 credits in the program

 - Complete your first IDP with your advisor

-- Complete the IRB online modules
+- Complete the online ethics modules

 - Have a B or higher grade on the courses marked with an asterisk () on the Checklist of Requirements:

 - o BCHS 2525

 - o BCHS 2558

 - BCHS 2559 or BCHS 2554

 - o BCHS 3007

 - o BCHS 3555

 - o BIOST 2041

 - o EPIDEM 2110

 - If you were admitted pending receipt of a final transcript from your post-baccalaureate degree, you must submit your final transcript to the Office of Student Affairs prior to taking the Preliminary Examination.

-The sequence of events is a follows Table 5 can help you clarify the sequence of events.
-(The dates are just for the sake of the example.)
+The sequence of events is detailed below and on Table 5 (the dates are just for the sake of the example.)